Fact-checked by the ZeroinDaily editorial team

 Choosing a CRM based on feature count rather than workflow fit is the fourth mistake buyers make when comparing CRM apps.
 Enterprise-grade features add cost, complexity, and training burden without delivering proportional value to a team of fewer than 20 people.

-Sales forecasting AI, territory management modules, and custom object builders are powerful — for teams with a dedicated CRM administrator.
-For a 5-person sales team, these features become obstacles.
+Sales forecasting AI, territory management modules, and custom object builders are powerful tools, for teams with a dedicated CRM administrator.
+For a 5-person sales team, these same features become obstacles.
 Capterra’s 2024 CRM buyer’s guide found that small businesses use an average of only 27% of their CRM’s available features in the first year.
-Over-featured platforms also take longer to onboard, with average time-to-productivity stretching to 68 days versus 22 days for streamlined alternatives.
+Over-featured platforms also take longer to onboard, with average time-to-productivity stretching to 68 days versus 22 days for leaner alternatives.

-Key Takeaway: Small businesses use only 27% of available CRM features on average, per Capterra’s 2024 buyer research.
-Prioritize a platform that executes your 10 core workflows flawlessly over one that offers 100 features your team will never configure.
+Small businesses use only 27% of available CRM features on average, per Capterra’s 2024 buyer research.
+A platform that executes your 10 core workflows without friction will outperform one loaded with features your team never configures.

 Are You Planning for Where Your Business Will Be in Three Years?